HKUST-OCTAD-LAB/AirTrafficSim/paper.md

 The **weather** module provides historic weather information including multi-level wind, pressure, temperature, and single-level surface precipitation data from the ECMWF ERA5 weather database [@era5].
 It also processes radar images provided by users as a source of high-resolution convective weather information.

 The **autopilot** module processes the flight plan and control the aircraft to follow the plan from take-off to landing in a full flight simulation.
-It can also control the aircraft based on the inputted target state (ATC command) by the user and ATM algorithm.
-Non-standard manoeuvres that are sometimes used by Air Traffic Controllers such as vectoring and holding can also be commanded.
+It can also control the aircraft based on the inputted target state (ATC command) by the user and algorithm.
+Non-standard manoeuvres that are sometimes used by air traffic controllers such as vectoring and holding can also be commanded.

 The **performance** module calculates the aircraft state, such as speed, heading, vertical rate, and fuel consumption, for each timestep.
 Currently, `AirtrafficSim` makes use of the licensed BADA performance model data from Eurocontrol [@bada] but it is extensible to other performance models such as the open-source OpenMP model [@openap].

-The **flight route detection** module detects the flight route including origin and destination airports, SIDs, and STARs from historic flight data and generates a flight plan for simulation.
-A more robust algorithm is being developed to detect the airways to generate a complete flight plan.
+The **flight route detection** module detects the flight route including origin and destination airports, SIDs, STARs, and airways from historic flight data to generates a complete flight plan for simulation.

 ![UI of AirTrafficSim showcasing different features.
 (Upper left: Fuel consumption of simulated flight.
 Upper right: Navigation waypoints.
 Lower left: ECMWF ERA5 Wind data.
 Lower right: HKO 256km radar image.)\label{fig:UI}](figures/UI.png){ width=100% }